NotsoanoNimus/crows-dev-blog/crows-dev-blog/Hello, World!.md

 > =Z06W
 > -----END PGP PUBLIC KEY BLOCK-----
 > ```
+> > [!tip] Don't Blindly Trust the Credential Above!
+> > If this is your first time importing my blog's public key, you should check multiple places across the net where I have published it - including my primary site, social networking platforms, public PGP key services (like [openpgp](https://keys.openpgp.org/search?q=zpuhl@xmit.xyz) or [Ubuntu keyserver](https://keyserver.ubuntu.com/pks/lookup?search=zpuhl%40xmit.xyz&fingerprint=on&op=index)), and more - before assuming the above key is legitimate and has not been tampered with.
+> >
+> > This key is your **only way** to prove the legitimacy of any source code, information, etc. that I publish on this blog.
 >
 > Articles are always signed over the [underlying markdown](https://github.com/NotsoanoNimus/crows-dev-blog) from the ==first non-whitespace character after the posted signature== to and including the ==final non-whitespace character==.
+>
+> See my [[Verifying Detached PGP Digital Signatures|brief PGP usage guide]] if you're not familiar with PGP.
 >
 > Note that this home page isn't signed because the content is expected to change semi-frequently.